madhur/madhur.github.com/_posts/2016-07-07-create-couchbase-bucket-docker.markdown

 {% endhighlight %}

-We use the following script to configure the node:
+We use the following script to configure the node.

+All the files are given in this [github repo](https://github.com/madhur/couchbase-docker)

 {% highlight shell %}
 set -m